wkitsin/ContactList/README.md

 ### Limitations

-Due to time limitations, there were a few limitations that this contact app can perform
+Due to time limitations, there were a few limitations with the application
 1. Development was purely iOS and was not catered to android development

 ### State Management